Get started with

 When you open an assignment select an item link to work on its questions. - Items contain part questions (Part A, B, and so on) —

 Hints can be a clue or a simpler question to help you answer the main part question.
-You may receive coaching feedback if you answer incorrectly. - Some assignments can be printed.
+If you answer incorrectly, you may receive coaching feedback.

 - To complete an assignment —

-You need to complete ALL of its for-credit items, or all extra credit items if there are no for-credit items.
-To get the most credit, check the grading policy before you work on an assignment. - Stop and restart an assignment —
+Finish ALL of its for-credit items, or all extra credit items if there are no for-credit items.
+For the most credit, check the grading policy before you start an assignment. - Stop and restart an assignment —

 All of your submitted answers are saved.
 Finish an assignment later as long as it's still available.
-Special rules apply to timed assignments. - Math and chemical equation answers —
+Special rules apply to timed assignments. - How to answer different kinds of assignment questions, such as how to draw molecules.

 - Enter * for the multiplication sign and don't use commas for large numbers like 2648.